EdAlegrid/array-gpio/README.md

 let led1 = r.out(33), led2 = r.out(35);

-// Press sw1 to turn on led1, press sw2 to turn off led1
+// To turn on led1 - press sw1, to turn it off - press sw2
-// Press sw3 to turn on led2, press sw4 to turn off led2
+// To turn on led2 - press sw3, to turn it off - press sw4

-// The callback argument will be invoked
-// if you press any of the input switches r.watchInput(() => {
+// The callback argument will be invoked if you press any of the input switches r.watchInput(() => {
   if(sw1.isOn){
     led1.on();